Azure/bicep/docs/spec/parameters.md

 parameter myArray array
 ```

+A parameter cannot have the same name as a [variable](./variables.md), [resource](./resources.md), or another parameter in the same scope.

 ## Secure parameters
 If you are familiar with ARM template parameters, you will notice a conspicuous absense of `secureString` and `secureObject` types.
 In this language, these types are implemented as modifiers.